 Amano Shrimp Color

-An Amano Shrimp colour is generally luminous light gray.
-It can also be translucent with shades of brown, light green or light reddish brown.
-The Caridina Multidentata colour features also include the many solid points and stripes that run the length of their bodies.
-These dots and stripes can be bluish-gray or reddish brown.
+An Amano Shrimp color is generally luminous light gray.
+It can also be translucent with shades of brown, light green or light reddish-brown.
+The Caridina Multidentata color features also include the many solid points and stripes that run the length of their bodies.
+These dots and stripes can be bluish-gray or reddish-brown.

 Amano Shrimp lifespan